NetApp-openstack-dev/openstack-docs/source/openstack-overview/section_contributions.rst

 and OpenStack Image Service (Glance) projects to enhance instance creation and storage efficiency as well.
-NetApp has also published a reference architecture for deploying OpenStack Object Storage (Swift) on top of NetApp's E-Series storage solutions that reduces the overall deployment footprint and replication overhead.
+NetApp has also published a reference architecture for deploying OpenStack Object Storage (Swift) on top of NetApp's E-Series storage solutions (deprecated from Rocky release) that reduces the overall deployment footprint and replication overhead.

 NetApp additionally leads a development effort within the OpenStack community to introduce a new core storage service developed under the